solarleroy/PlasmaCanopySimulation/README.md

 ![PlasmaCanopySimulation](media/pc-screenshot.png)

-**Plasma Canopy** is a volumetric LED art piece that is due to debut at Burning Seed 2019 with [Telekinetik Chair Repair](https://telekinetik.org).
+**Plasma Canopy** is a volumetric LED art piece that is due to debut at Burning Seed 2019 (on site 22/9/2019 - 02/10/2019) with [Telekinetik Chair Repair](https://telekinetik.org).
 Three-dimensional dynamic content synchronises to music to create an immersive space for people to enjoy shared experiences.

-The lighting hardware features approximately 150 diffuse LED tubes that provide a 360 degree field of view, that are waterproofed, exposed to the elements and clearly visible from a distance.
+The lighting hardware features approximately 160 diffuse LED tubes that provide a 360 degree field of view, that are waterproofed, exposed to the elements and clearly visible from a distance.

 This repository provides a fully fledged simulation instance for developers to contribute patterns and content that will be utilised at Burning Seed 2019 and recycled at future festivals and events.